bguiz/angular-ember-compare/content/mvc/mvc-overview.md

 There a currently a [plethora of different frameworks](http://todomvc.com) looking to take its place, two of which are AngularJs and EmberJs.

+### MVC in single-page application frameworks

+Prior to single-page applications, logic for web apps was coded almost entirely on the server - thin-client, thick-server.
+However, with single-page applications, a lot of this logic has been shifted to the client, and the front end developer now needs to be well versed in this pattern.

+Most single-page application frameworks are designed around the MVC pattern, or variations of it.
+These variations are usually referred to as MV&lowast;frameworks.

+Models, views, and controllers form the core parts of most single-page application frameworks, but they optionally may include a few more - namely templates, routing, and components.

+## Discussion

+We have taken a very brief (and selective) look at the parts of web development history, which have contributed ideas toward - and eventually led to - the rise of single-page applications, and their relationship to the MVC pattern.

+In the following posts, we will take a closer look at the MVC pattern, and what working with it is like in AngularJs and EmberJs.